jzyee/water_stress_proj/README.md

 This project will be inspecting the effects of water stress found from remote sensing data.

-1. Researching the casual effect of an event such as drought
-  - BSTS
-  - TFT

-2. Abnormaly Dectection on EVI time series to find abnormalities in the time series/events
+1. Indentifying points of interest using change point detection

+2. Use Casual Impact to measure the effect of a piont of interest

+3. Applying the first two point to forcasts to aid preventative measures